jkbstrmen/library_be_public/README.md

 ```

 #### For each functionality implement:
-* Service backing methods for each of the Controller's API method
+* Service backing methods for each of the Controller's API method.
-* *DetailDto - placed in a service package
+* *DetailDto - placed in a service package.
-* *RequestDto - placed in a service package
+* *RequestDto - placed in a service package.

+#### Other
+* Enable swaggers

+#### Homework acceptance criteria
+* For each service exists corresponding feature branch.
+* Each feature branch is merged into main branch.
+(Use pull request for merging.
+Not mandatory however.).
+* Application compiles and starts properly.
+* Swagger is accessible.
+* All services are implemented and functional using REST Api calls.

 ## Week 1